How Much Does a Glass Window Wall Cost in 2024?

 Exterior Glass Wall Panels Cost

-You can also use exterior glass panels as a replacement for your garage door.
-In this case, the panel is closer to a window than a wall, since it doesn’t need to bear weight.
+Exterior glass panels can be used as a garage door replacement.
+In this case, the panel is more like a window than a wall because it doesn’t need to bear weight.
 Installing a glass garage door costs between $1,000 and $4,800.

-Soundproofing is another use of exterior glass panels, although they’re significantly more expensive than standard windows.
-The average cost of replacing a window is about $650, whereas the cost of installing soundproof windows starts at about $950.
-However, this price can easily reach $1,500 if you also install noise-canceling insulation.
+Soundproofing is another use for exterior glass panels, though they’re more expensive than standard windows.
+The average cost of replacing a window is about $850, whereas the cost of installing soundproof windows starts at about $950.
+However, the price can easily reach $1,500 or more when installing noise-canceling insulation.
 Soundproof windows custom-built to the architect’s specifications can start at $7,000 per window without installation.

-Soundproof glass reduces noise by using thicker panes and more of them, at least two and sometimes three.
+Soundproof glass reduces noise by using at least two thick panes.
 The thickness of the space between the panes also makes a difference.
-The total thickness of soundproof glass is at least 12 millimeters (mm), including two panes with a thickness of three mm and separated by six mm of air.
-At the high end, soundproof glass could consist of three panes with a thickness of 4 mm each and separated by two air gaps of 6 mm each, for a total thickness of 24 mm.
+The total thickness of soundproof glass is at least 12 millimeters.
+This includes two 3-millimeter-thick panes separated by 6 millimeters of air.
+At the high end, soundproof glass may consist of three 4-millimeter panes separated by two air gaps of 6 millimeters each, for a total thickness of 24 millimeters.

-These supersized windows have a lot of benefits, but there are drawbacks to consider, too.
+These supersized glass window walls have a lot of benefits, but there are several drawbacks to consider, too.

 Pros